Gyula Kabos: Life in America

-The pair moves into the Woodrow Hotel in New York, where they receive numerous contract offers from fellow countrymen living in the city.
-Kabos accepts the manager position of a small Hungarian troupe, but in letters he complained that his colleagues are without talent.
-They go for a 2-week long tour including Philadelphia, Trenton, Passaic.
+The pair moved into the Woodrow Hotel in New York, where they received numerous contract offers from fellow countrymen living in the city.
+Kabos accepted the manager position of a small Hungarian troupe, but in letters he complained that his colleagues were without talent.
+They went for a 2-week long tour including Philadelphia, Trenton, Passaic.
 As he described, movie theatre owners tried to ruin their shows, and seats were half empty, even while admission prices were less than half the price of movie tickets.
 In April 1939 the group continued to tour in Chicago and Detroit, with Kabos making extra appearances, often 4 times a day.
 But even as such, earnings remained miserable.
-Their situation got worse when his wife was moved to a hospital with bile failure, needing an immediate operation, using up most of their spare money.
-Sándor Incze, a renowned theatrical figure also in exile, offers Kabos a role in New York, but after travelling there, he declines, partly after discovering that he doesn't speak the theatrical English language.
-While in Hungary, the attacks again him become more powerful, even questioning his nationality.
+Their situation got worse when his wife was moved to a hospital with liver failure, needing an immediate operation, using up most of their spare money.
+Sándor Incze, a renowned theatrical figure also in exile, offered Kabos a role in New York, but after traveling there, he declined, partly after discovering that he didn't speak the theatrical English language.
+Meanwhile in Hungary, the attacks again him become more powerful, even questioning his nationality.
 By the summer of 1939, they start to run out of money.
-Kabos arranges a second tour with offhand groups, to mild success.
-He starts to build a small theatre room out of a restaurant run by his friend, but fails after one month.
-Playing in small acts once-twice a week, the couple gets enough money for basic food, otherwise they make walks in the Central Park.
-Kabos wrote a small book of his life, directed an amateur movie sketch to tour with, and a 3-hour revue, all failing.
-With the help of a friend, he gets a small role in one of the Broadway theatres, but had a heart attack on stage.
-His doctor orders him to stop going to rehearsals, but he refused.
-Barely surviving two other seizures, he is moved to a hospital, where, after lying in oxygen tent unconsciously for two weeks, dies on 6 October 1941.
+Kabos arranged a second tour with offhand groups, to mild success.
+He started to build a small theatre room out of a restaurant run by his friend, but failed after one month.
+Playing in small acts once or twice a week, the couple got enough money for basic food, otherwise they took walks in Central Park.
+Kabos wrote a small book about his life, directed an amateur movie sketch to tour with, and a 3-hour revue, all failing.
+With the help of a friend, he got a small role in one of the Broadway theatres, but had a heart attack on stage.
+His doctor ordered him to stop attending rehearsals, but he refused.
+Barely surviving two other seizures, he was moved to a hospital, where, after lying in an oxygen tent unconscious for two weeks, he died on 6 October 1941.